Mikołaj Sobczak: Work

 For his contemporary concerns regarding queerness in an era of political radicalization, Sobczak draws on avant-garde ideas of Polish postwar theater, such as that of Tadeusz Kantor.
 Sobczak also frequently collaborates with Nicholas Grafia, a Filipino-born German artist.
 Sobczak's works often focus on topics such as emancipation, freedom, and marginalization, which he tackles through fictional narratives and mythic creatures, revealing the larger political problem on a worldwide scale.
 He predominantly examines the representation of historical events and raises questions regarding the formation of identities and cultures amidst the canonization of history by threading in fictional narratives such as sagas and myths.

+He also drew inspiration from the life of Polish writer Eva Kotchever, who was murdered at Auschwitz concentration camp during the Second World War.